Shondra Bowie Riley

 photo by Hadley Norris

-As former Co-Editor and Writer for the blog and digital magazine True & Woke (now ZYA), Shondra has published articles on equity, climate change, gender-based violence, and personal essays on living with a disability.
-She has been published on Heroica and the University of Lincoln’s virtual exhibition ‘Rooms of Our Own: The Lockdown House’.
+As former Co-Editor and Writer for the blog and digital magazine True & Woke (now ZYA), I have published articles on climate change, gender-based violence, and personal essays on living with a disability.
+I have been published on Heroica.co and the University of Lincoln’s virtual exhibition ‘Rooms of Our Own: The Lockdown House’.

 Shondra's Substack Relevant Sense presents her intersectional perspective in poetry and personal essays on themes of home, loss, and reclaiming.